vocdoni/docs/README.md

 ![voting_process](https://github.com/vocdoni/docs/raw/master/img/voting_process.png)

+---
+## Aditional notes
 ### Known Weaknesses
-- zk-SNARK trusted setup
+- Zk-SNARK trusted setup
 - IP/vote mapping
 - Most of the unresolved details are around creating a fully decentralized relay network.
 Multiple alternatives exist.
 - A centralized trusted `relay` is a very valid option in a certain context

----
+### Identity
+The system is agnostic to the identity scheme used.

+We are developing our implementation using [Iden3](https://iden3.io), which promises an ideal balance of decentralization and scalability.

+Other identity schemes could eventually be integrated.

-## Web Frontend
+## Light-client

-The web frontend and/or SmartPhone APP will allow users and organizers interact with the whole system.
+The `light-client`  website/app will allow users and organizers interact with the whole system.

 This piece must be as static as possible, thus non dependent on any dynamic database.
-This will allow multiple ways to access the frontend, for instance via IPFS or ZeroNet, making censorship very hard or even impossible.
+This allows for multiple ways to access the frontend, for instance via IPFS or ZeroNet, making censorship very hard or even impossible.

-And static app makes it easy to checksum it, therefore minimizing atac vectors.
+Being static makes it easier to checksum it and therefore minimizing atac vectors.

-The web frontend interact with different service providers such as Web3, IPFS gateway or TOR proxy.
-However the user must be able to choose its own provider, manually or from an official list.
+The `light-client` needs to  interact with different service providers such as Web3 RPC, IPFS gateway or TOR proxy.
+However the user must be able to choose its own provider.

 <p align="center">
   <img src="https://github.com/vocdoni/docs/raw/master/img/web_frontend_general.png">
 </p>